 Cut Scenes: Showing balls

 Later in Reel 2, Fulton and Ace meet the Wachati tribe.
 In the uncut version, Ace greets the tribe before leaning towards one man and telling him that his genitals are visible.
-Again, the sexual humour was too much for the BBFC, who
+Again, the sexual humour was too much for the BBFC, who demanded:

 Remove Ace's dialogue to native African man: 'Your balls are showing'.